-After 10 years of planting trees with Canadian Camping Association campers and schools across Canada, The ChariTree Foundation is expanding its environmental education reach by helping to send kids to camps and schools with environmental education programs.
+After 10 years of planting trees with Canadian Camping Association campers and schools across Canada, The ChariTree Foundation is expanding its environmental education reach by helping to fund outdoor classrooms and send kids to camps and schools with environmental education programs.

 Read more here: charitree-foundation.org/news/after-10-years-of-planting-trees-with-canadian-camping-association-campers-the-charitree-foundation-is-growing-its-outdoorlearning-reach/